Research at the Virginia Museum of Natural History

 Paleontology is the study of ancient organisms preserved as fossils.
 While many people immediately think of dinosaurs, paleontology includes the entire range of ancient life, including plants and animals, and traces they leave behind such as tracks and coprolites.
 The VMNH houses a large fossil collection in a variety of areas including Cenozoic mollusks from the eastern United States, Miocene whales and other marine vertebrates from Virginia, Triassic insects, plants, reptiles, and tracks from Virginia and North Carolina, Triassic reptiles from Britain, Carboniferous plants from Virginia and West Virginia, Ice Age bones and teeth from Saltville, Virginia, Jurassic dinosaurs from Wyoming, and Cretaceous dinosaurs and other animals from Montana.

-- Dr. Adam Pritchard, Assistant Curator of Paleontology
+The museum's paleontology program is led by Dr. Adam Pritchard, Assistant Curator of Paleontology.